Automotive industry in Bulgaria: History

 Together with the Bulgarian company Litex Motors, Great Wall Motors has a production base in Bahovitsa, near Lovech.
 They assembly Voleex, Steed and Hover.
 The factory has an auto assembly capability of 50,000 vehicles annually.
 There are plans to increase to 70,000 vehicles annually in the next few years.

 Current manufacturers

 SIN Cars

-SIN Cars is a supercar manufacturer, founded SIN Cars Limited by the Bulgarian engineer and racing driver Rosen Daskalov in Great Britain in 2012.
-In 2015, the company started production of road Sin R1.
+SIN Cars is a sports car manufacturer, founded SIN Cars Limited by the Bulgarian engineer and racing driver Rosen Daskalov in Great Britain in 2012.
+In 2015, the company started production of the Sin R1.
 The road-legal Sin R1 features a 6.2-litre V8 engine, producing 444 bhp and can reach 62 mph in 3.5 seconds.
 The company moved its headquarters to Munich, Germany and Ruse, Bulgaria.

 Racing series

 SIN entered the GT4 European Series for the 2015 season with the specified Sin R1 GT4 model.
 Sofia Car Motorsport finished on 8th place in the final standings.